halo/tron/README.md

 end
 ```

-You cannot simply test for the `false` as expected return value because it could mean anything.
+You cannot simply test for `false` as expected return value, because it could mean anything.
 Tron helps you to check the response objects for every case.
+Data objects even support deconstruction for `case` statements.

 ### 3. It gives you documentation

 While the code you're writing becomes slightly more verbose, that verbosity translates directly into documenation.
 You see immediately what each line is doing.

+## Upgrading from 2.0.0 to 3.0.0

+* You will need to use at least Ruby `3.2`
+* The result object doesn't respond to collection methods any more, such as `result[:some_key]` or `result.to_a`, but it's unlikely that you relied on them in the first place.

 ## Upgrading from 1.x.x to 2.0.0

-* 1.2.0 and 2.0.0 are identical, except that all deprecations have been removed and don't work any more.
+* `1.2.0` and `2.0.0` are identical, except that all deprecations have been removed and don't work any more.

 ## Upgrading from 0.x.x to 1.x.x